This post may contain affiliate links. Please read our disclosure policy.

 - Heat oven to 350° F (177° C).

-- In a medium-sized bowl, combine the cooked sweet potato with egg, sugar, cream, vanilla, nutmeg, cloves, ginger, and salt.
+- In a medium bowl, combine the cooked sweet potato, sugar, egg, cream, vanilla, nutmeg, cloves, and ginger.
+Stir until smooth.

-- Pour the sweet potato filling into the baking dish.
+- Pour the filling over the crust and spread evenly.

-- Bake for 45 minutes or until the filling has set.
+- Bake for 45 minutes, or until the center is set.

-- Remove the pie from the oven and allow it to cool at room temperature for at least 30 minutes.
+- Cool at room temperature for at least 30 minutes.

 Notes